Super Somebodies

 “I never had the talent needed to be the stage performer my parents wanted me to be.
 ‘Doing your best will pay off,’ they kept telling me.
 But it didn’t,” shared Mrs. Zay.

-Hearing the teacher say she lacked talent helped Bessy understand her mother.
-“You and my mom were both told you can be stage performers.
-You were both told to be something too hard to be,” understood Bessy.
+Hearing the teacher say she lacked sufficient talent helped Bessy understand her mother.
+“You and my mom were both told you can be well-liked performers.
+You were both told you should be something too hard to be,” understood Bessy.

 “Things can be different for you, Bessy,” assured Mrs. Zay.